yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 My Pi's run on my home network behind my router and so don't have a static IP.
 For remote access I just run Teamviewer for Rasbian (instructions on how to do this at the end of the guide).

-Now login as the new superuser you created (if you followed instructions, this will be user 'bitg' and you will be prompted for a password to login)

 ## SETUP THE WALLET ##

+After the Pi has rebooted, login as the new superuser you created (if you followed instructions, this will be user 'bitg' and you will be prompted for a password to login)

-Now its time to setup the cold wallet.
+Now its time to setup the cold controller wallet.
+This is the wallet that will hold the collateral for the masternode.

 Before we do so, we will need to download the correct wallet version for the Pi, as well as the BITG Bootstrap files to speed up the wallet synchronisation process.

 First lets create a folder for all the Bitcoin Green files we will need to download.